amurdock/technical-exercise/README.md

 ```

 Notes:

 1. A list of products can be found in `packages/api/products.json`.
 This should be treated as the data source for the api.
 2. Display the following properties for all products

     - name
     - description
     - category
     - color
     - price
     - inStock

-### #2
+### Story #2

 ```
 Given I have accessed the Dunelm website